Conlan Carter

 Chester Conlan Carter (born October 3, 1934) is an American film, stage and television actor.
-He is perhaps best known for playing the medic "Doc" in the American drama television series Combat!, for which he was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+He is best known for playing the medic Doc in the American drama television series Combat!, for which he was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

 Life and career

 Carter was born in Center Ridge, Arkansas, and grew up on a farm.
+He was the brother of John Carter, an actor.
 He attended Matthews High School in Missouri, where he was a state champion pole vaulter.
-After graduating from Matthews High School in 1952, he attended Southeast Missouri State University, on a two-year athletic scholarship.
+After graduating in 1952, he attended Southeast Missouri State University, on a two-year athletic scholarship.

-After serving in the United States Air Force for two years, Carter went to the Bay City Actors Lab in San Francisco, California, for three years, specialising in musical theatre.
-He supported himself by working as a field auditor for an insurance company, He then appeared in various dramatic and musical productions in California.
-He took over the title role in an Off-Broadway production of the musical Pal Joey when the original lead actor had to leave the production because of illness.
-He moved on to work in film and television, first appearing in the western television series Johnny Ringo in 1960.
+After serving in the United States Air Force for two years, Carter attended the Bay City Actors Lab in San Francisco, California, for three years, specializing in musical theatre.
+He supported himself by working as a field auditor for an insurance company.
+He then appeared in numerous dramatic and musical productions in California.
+He took over the title role in an Off-Broadway production of the musical Pal Joey when the original lead actor had to leave the production because of an illness.
+He then began his screen career in 1960, appearing in the CBS western television series Johnny Ringo.

-Carter later starred in the legal drama television series The Law and Mr. Jones, playing the law student C.E.
-Carruthers, After the series ended in 1962, Carter guest-starred in other television programs including Gunsmoke, The Rifleman, The Twilight Zone, Rawhide, Death Valley Days, Outlaws, The Westerner and Follow the Sun.
-He also appeared in films such as Quick, Before It Melts, White Lightning and Dixie Dynamite.
-He played "Dub Crick" (lazy, "good-fer-nuthin" son of Lafe Crick) in one episode of the Beverly Hillbillies.
-Beginning in 1963, Carter played the medic "Doc" in the television series Combat! for four seasons.
-He retired in 1986.
-His brother John Carter was also an actor.